MONISHKA1607/Talk2Data/README.md

 A powerful, conversational analytics system that empowers anyone to ask plain-English questions about uploaded datasets (CSV/Excel) or live SQL databases and receive clear, actionable answers along with auto-generated charts.

-Built for the **NatWest Group Code for Purpose – India Hackathon**.

 ---

 ## 📖 Overview